Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Introduction

 \section{Introduction}

-The cocktail party problem~\autocite{cherryExperimentsRecognitionSpeech1953} concerns the separation of a (possibly unknown) number of overlapping speakers, potentially corrupted by environmental noise and reverberation.
-The task is typically divided into speech separation (separating speakers) and speech enhancement (removing environmental noise), both of which have direct applications in, e.g., telecommunications and hearables.
+The cocktail party problem~\autocite{CherrySomeExperimentsOn1953} concerns the separation of a (possibly unknown) number of overlapping speakers, potentially corrupted by environmental noise and reverberation.
+The task is typically divided into speech separation (separating multiple speakers) and speech enhancement (removing environmental noise and/or reverberation), which have many applications in, e.g., telecommunications and hearables.

-Single-channel speech separation has become predominantly deep learning-based with the introduction of TasNet~\autocite{luoTaSNetTimeDomainAudio2018a}.
-Notable follow-ups include Conv-TasNet~\autocite{luoConvTasNetSurpassingIdeal2019}, which showed that competitive speech separation performance could be achieved at significantly lower computational cost, and SepFormer~\autocite{subakanAttentionAllYou2021}, which showed large performance improvements using a transformer architecture.
-While the transformer improved modeling performance and training parallelism over prior recurrent and convolutional networks it also ties compute complexity to the length of the attention context window, which can be costly at inference time.
-For training, these works have primarily relied on the scale-invariant signal-to-noise ratio loss~\autocite{rouxSDRHalfbakedWell2018} with utterance-level permutation invariant training~\autocite{yuPermutationInvariantTraining2017,kolbaekMultitalkerSpeechSeparation2017}.
+Single-channel speech separation has become predominantly deep learning-based with the introduction of the \ac{tasnet}~\autocite{LuoTasnet2018}.
+Notable follow-ups include Conv-\ac{tasnet}~\autocite{LuoConvTasnet2019}, which demonstrated competitive speech separation performance could be achieved at significantly lower computational cost than previously held, and SepFormer~\autocite{SubakanAttentionIsAll2021}, which showed large performance improvements using a transformer-based architecture.
+While the transformer improved modeling performance and training parallelism over prior recurrent and convolutional networks it also tied computational complexity to the length of the attention context window, which may become prohibitive for long sequence or in online contexts.
+For training, these works have primarily relied on the \ac{sisnr} loss~\autocite{RouxSdrHalfBaked2018} with \ac{upit}~\autocite{YuPermutationInvariantTraining2017,KolbaekMultiTalkerSpeech2017}.